 When deployed with HA topology, Tanzu SQL for VMs runs three nodes.
 This cluster arrangement imposes some limitations which do not apply to single node or leader-follower MySQL database servers.
 For more information about the difference between single node, leader-follower, and HA cluster topologies, see Availability Options.

 HA clusters perform validations at startup and during runtime to prevent you from using MySQL features that are not supported.
 If a validation fails during startup, the server is halted and throws an error.
 If a validation fails during runtime the operation is denied and throws an error.

 These validations are designed to ensure optimal operation for common cluster setups that do not require experimental features and do not rely on operations not supported by HA clusters.

 For more information about HA limitations, see Percona XtraDB Cluster Limitations in the Percona XtraDB Cluster documentation.

 HA clusters only supports the InnoDB storage engine.
 The InnoDB is the default storage engine for new tables.
 Pre-existing tables that are not using InnoDB are at risk because they are not replicated within a cluster.

 Large DDL statements can lock all schemas.
 This can be mitigated by using the Rolling Schema Upgrade (RSU) method.
-For instructions on how to use the RSU method, see Using a rolling schema upgrade (RSU) in MySQL for VMware Tanzu in the VMware Tanzu Support knowledge base.
+For instructions on how to use the RSU method, see Using a rolling schema upgrade (RSU) in the VMware Tanzu Support knowledge base.

 Large transaction sizes can inhibit the performance of the cluster and apps using the cluster because they are buffered in memory.